Conreality/sdk.conreality.org/cxx/index.rst

    Pending the release of a Conreality SDK for C++, you can integrate C++ software with Conreality games by issuing SQL commands over the PostgreSQL network protocol (via the libpq_ and/or libpqxx_ libraries).
-   Refer to the documentation for the :doc:`Conreality SDK for SQL <sql>`.
+   Refer to the documentation for the :doc:`Conreality SDK for SQL </sql/index>`.

 .. _libpq:   https://www.postgresql.org/docs/current/static/libpq.html
 .. _libpqxx: https://github.com/jtv/libpqxx